zulip/zulip-mobile/docs/howto/windows.md

     the zulip-mobile folder using Windows cmd and run yarn install from the Windows side.

-14. Follow the [instructions][react-native-setup-device] here to setup the device you plan to use, whether its an emulator or a physical device.
+14. Follow the [instructions][react-native-setup-device] here to set up the device you plan to use, whether its an emulator or a physical device.

-15. Navigate into the `/android` directory then run the Gradle installDebug script using the code below .
+15. Navigate into the `/android` directory then run the Gradle installDebug script using the commands below.

-    `cd android`
+    ```
+    cd android
-    `/mnt/c/Windows/System32/cmd.exe /C gradlew.bat installDebug`
+    /mnt/c/Windows/System32/cmd.exe /C gradlew.bat installDebug
+    ```

     If it succeeded, the command will terminate with the sentence "Installed on 1 device".

-    Open your Android device applications menu and look for the zulip app with the name Zulip (debug).
+    Open your Android device applications menu and look for the Zulip app, with the name "Zulip (debug)".

-16. Open a Windows `cmd` prompt and run the command below to setup the reverse proxy that will allow development if you are using a physical device.
+16. Open a Windows `cmd` prompt and run the command below to set up the reverse proxy that will allow development if you are using a physical device.